 If you are a foot passenger on the St Malo ferries, trains from there connect at Rennes.

 Rennes has flights from many international destinations, including many from the UK.
 Flights are also available to Dinard in the north of Brittany, near St Malo, from London Stanstead.
 A limited summer service may be available to Brest in Finistère from Birmingham or Southampton.

-If you come by car to walk our south Finistère itinerary, we arrange covered, private parking; the cost of which is included in the daily price.
+If you come by car to walk our itineraries, we arrange covered, private parking; the cost of which is included in the daily price.
 Crozon is 50 miles from Roscoff and 150 from St Malo.
 Le Pouldu is 100 miles from Roscoff and 130 from St Malo.

 Fuel is most often sold at supermarkets with service stations something of a rarity.

-Please be aware that from 1st July the speed limit will be reduced to 80kmph from 90kmph on roads with no central reservation.
+Please be aware that on 1st July 2018 the speed limit was reduced from 80 to 90 km/hr on roads with no central reservation.

 ryanair flights to Dinard

 Map of flights from Rennes